Rhode Island

 Student Funding

-Scholarships are funded by donations to scholarship-granting organizations.
-Businesses may receive tax credits for donations to Scholarship Granting Organizations (SGOs).
-Those committing to donate for two consecutive years with the second year’s donation equal to or exceeding 80 percent of the first year’s donation may receive 90 percent credits.
-Otherwise, tax credits are worth 75 percent of donations to SGOs.
-Rhode Island allocates $1.6 million for tax credits meant for SGO donations.
-SGOs determine scholarship amounts.
+Scholarships are funded by donations to Scholarship-Granting Organizations (SGOs).
+Businesses may receive tax credits for donations to SGOs.
+Those committing to donate for two consecutive years with the second year’s donation equal to or exceeding 80% of the first year’s donation may receive 90% tax credits.
+Otherwise, tax credits are worth 75% of donations to SGOs.
+Total credits claimed cannot exceed $1.6 million, meaning roughly 500 students can participate, or 1% of Rhode Island’s K–12 student population.

 Student Eligibility